eagle-io/docs/source/faq/index.rst

 What types of time series data files do you support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We support most types of delimited text files such as csv, loggernet and other flat formats.
-See Data Source parameter configuration for futher details.
+We support most types of delimited text files such as csv, loggernet and other standard formats.
+See :ref:`Data Source <node-configuration-datasource-datalogger>` configuration for full details.

 What file transports do you support for automatic collection?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~